-Get out and get married: Living as a girl with HIV
+Mom kept HIV a secret and her whole family tested positive

 "This continent has a very patriarchal approach," she said.
 Efforts need to be made to understand men and the gender norms and to impact males in society, she said.

-When it comes to young women, "they need self-initiated protection" through education and awareness but also products, such as contraceptive vaginal rings.
+When it comes to young women, "they need self-initiated protection" through education and awareness but also products, such as contraceptive vaginal rings that also release antiretroviral drugs.

 The International HIV/AIDS Alliance is now tapping into women's willingness to speak out using social media and giving them a platform with a focus on HIV.
 Its project, #ReadytoDecide, aims to highlight links between gender inequality and HIV.